Thenz/demo_proj_micro_service/readme.md

     `minikube service frontend-external`

+## Adding reviews

+To add an review to be displayed on the store page, open `reviews.json` located in inside `src/reviewservice`.
+Fill the fields

+  * id
+  * name
+  * user
+  * stars
+  * review

+with the desired content, and reload the page.

 ## Cleanup

 If you've deployed the application with `skaffold run` command, you can run skaffold deleteto clean up deployed resources.